-28 Most of the time the relevant median price for a product corresponds to the price of a specific location.
+&lt;sup>26 Most of the time the relevant median price for a product corresponds to the price of a specific location.
 If the median price does not correspond to the price of specific location, we choose as 'median' location, the location with the smallest difference from the median price.